b-xiang/openswr-mesa/README.md

 particular change is to make it easier for people evaluating OpenSWR, and will not be upstreamed.

-* LLVM 3.6 is required.
+* LLVM 3.6 or 3.7 (might work with llvm svn, not tested) is required.

 * To build SWR with autoconf, include the following in the config
 line: `--with-gallium-drivers=swr --enable-swr-native`.